trycourier/courier-react/packages/react-inbox/README.md

 ## [Installation](#installation)

 Inbox requires a backend to pull messages.
 This is all done through the [CourierProvider](https://github.com/trycourier/courier-react/tree/main/packages/react-provider) and requires an account at [Courier](https://www.courier.com).
-To set up Courier Inbox you will need to install Courier from the integrations page.
-[Courier Push integration](https://app.courier.com/integrations/courier)
+To set up the Inbox you will need to install the Courier Provider from the [integrations page](https://app.courier.com/integrations/courier).
-After installing the integration you will be provided with a Client Key
+After installing the integration you will be provided with a Client Key that you will pass into the CourierProvider.

 ![image](https://user-images.githubusercontent.com/7017640/207163131-df6b733b-5d36-4dbc-b03f-2dba017bb9e3.png)